knightsUCF/PocketCity/app/vision.md

 D) Average age (if not enough inhabitants say not enoughd data: attract more inhabitants)

 E) Quality of living meter

+CHARACTER

+- player can choose and earn new characters
+- characters act as rpg characters, meaning different characters excel at different abilities
+- in a team effort, one player can be the major, another player can be the entrepreneur
+- team play can strategize between character abilities

 MAP